Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

 Moses was hidden by his birth mother in a basket in the Nile River.
 The Pharaoh's daughter spotted Moses and took him from the basket (shown on the left with the river and people).
 Moses became a child of the Pharaoh of Egypt.
-He was born an Israelite and his people were enslaved by people of Egypt.
-The ten plagues hit Egypt and people are shown to be frightened (shown by the people on the right).
-Moses lead the Israelites out of Egypt to cross the Red Sea (shown on the right, people rejoicing) Moses receives the Ten Commandments from God on Mount Sinai (shown at the top).
+He was born an Israelite, and his people were enslaved by the people of Egypt.
+The ten plagues hit Egypt, and people are shown to be frightened (shown by the people on the right).
+Moses led the Israelites out of Egypt to cross the Red Sea (shown on the right, people rejoicing).
+Moses received the Ten Commandments from God on Mount Sinai (shown at the top).